-In the rush of onboarding, it's sometimes easy to overlook an important new hire document—the non-compete agreement.
-Employers often put forward non-competes to maintain their edge against competitors.
+Employers often have employees sign non-competes to maintain their edge against competitors.
 But while these contracts are common, they’re not always fair to employees.
 When does a non-compete become abusive, and are non-compete agreements always enforceable?
 The employment law attorneys at Barrett & Farahany explain.

-What is a non-compete agreement?
+What is a Non-Compete Agreement?

-While common in certain industries, especially media, manufacturing, IT and finance, non-compete clauses are now widespread in the corporate world and have even extended to companies seeking to limit the job mobility of their hourly low-wage workers.
+While common in certain industries – especially media, manufacturing, IT, and finance – non-compete clauses are now widespread in the corporate world and have even extended to companies seeking to limit the job mobility of their hourly low-wage workers.

-Last year, President Biden signed an Executive Order asking the Federal Trade Commission to limit unfair non-competes.
+Last year, President Biden signed an Executive Order asking the Federal Trade Commission (FTC) to limit unfair non-competes.
 The FTC and Department of Justice began workshops on the issue in December, signaling potential future action in this area.

 While it is sometimes possible to come to an agreement with a former employer, breaking a non-compete can be a risky move and expose you to legal action.
-It’s a safer approach to thoroughly evaluate a non-compete clause on the front end and question whether it’s overly restrictive or lopsided.
+It’s a safer approach to thoroughly evaluate a non-compete clause on the front-end and question whether it’s overly restrictive or lopsided.

 A non-compete shouldn’t leave you with limited job options in your region.
 While employees are usually eager to start work and kick off a good relationship with a new employer, it’s smart to take steps to ensure you won’t be essentially forced out of your industry should you choose to leave your job down the road.

 At Barrett & Farahany, we are happy to answer any questions about your situation.
 Please contact us to speak to one of our attorneys.